* Buddhist philosophy on the environment

 According to records, many pagodas in the city still retain natural landscapes such as Linh Ung - Bai But Pagoda, Quan The Am Pagoda...

-At Linh Ung Pagoda, every year, the pagoda signs an agreement with the Forest Ranger Department to ensure that there are no forest fires around the pagoda.
-The pagoda also advises Buddhists not to burn votive paper or incense to avoid causing forest fires.
+At Linh Ung Pagoda, every year, the pagoda signs a contract with the Forest Ranger Department to ensure that there are no forest fires around the pagoda.
+The pagoda also advises Buddhists not to burn votive paper and incense to avoid causing forest fires.
 There are signs in the pagoda grounds warning against littering.

 According to the research team, Buddha is a pioneer in the field of protecting the ecological environment of the earth.
 Living according to Buddha means living mindfully and loving all species, loving nature and the environment.
 Buddhists have applied Buddha's teachings to their daily lives, creating a healthy and environmentally friendly lifestyle.

 The group conducted a survey on environmental protection activities of Buddhists who followed Buddhist teachings.
 The most popular was protecting the lives of large animals with 53 choices (84%).
 Next were living in harmony with nature and planting trees with 81% and 79%, respectively.
-Third was being vegetarian at least 2 days a month or being a vegetarian with 47 choices (75%).
-Other choices were contentment (67%), cleaning up the place of residence every Sunday morning (62%) and collecting trash on the beach (48%).
+In third place was being vegetarian at least 2 days a month or being a vegetarian with 47 choices (75%).
+Other choices were contentment with little (67%), participating in cleaning up the place of residence every Sunday morning (62%) and participating in collecting waste at the beach (48%).

 Through analyzing the above picture, it can be seen that the majority of Buddhists are aware of protecting the environment and forming an environmentally friendly lifestyle.